-Core Curriculum: this course partially fulfills Communication Core 010 Core Curriculum Objectives addressed:
+Core Curriculum Objectives addressed:

-• Communications skills-to include effective written, oral and visual communication

-- Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.
+- Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Teamwork-to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.

-Student Learning Outcomes:

-Upon successful completion of this course, students will:
+Student Learning Outcomes: Upon successful completion of this course, students will:

 - 1. Demonstrate knowledge of individual and collaborative writing processes. - 2.
-Write essays that exhibit logic, unity, development, and coherence. - 3.
+Write essays and develop arguments that exhibit logic, unity, development, and coherence. - 3.
 Develop ideas with appropriate support and attribution. - 4.
 Write in a style appropriate to audience and purpose. - 5.
 Read, reflect, and respond critically to a variety of texts. - 6.
-Use American English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays. - 7.
-Write a minimum of six 500-word essays.
+Use American English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays.

-Student Learning Outcomes and Core Curriculum Objectives

-Assessment: Students must write a proctored diagnostic essay before access to the course material is granted.
+Student Learning Outcomes and Core Curriculum Objectives Assessment: Students must write a proctored diagnostic essay before access to the course material is granted.
 A post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.

+Required Textbook:

-Required Textbook & Supplies: Your textbook material and required course readings are provided at no cost to you via Blackboard and OER resources.
+Your textbook material and required course readings are provided at no cost to you via Blackboard and OER resources.
 All software required for the course is provided at no cost and/or free to sign up.
 You do not need to make any additional purchases for the course.
-Access to a computer with printer and reliable internet access;